 I had fun today.
 My friend, Prasanna Sãrma and I took a walk around the “blue” trail of Mercer Park in West Windsor.
 Last week I walked the same route with a group of local photographers for the Scott Kelby World Wide Photowalk.
-My friend could not make it that day so this was an opportunity for him to experience the trails.
-We got there around 9 AM and proceeded along the trail stopping to capture images of various spider webs.
+My friend could not make it that day, so this was an opportunity for him to experience the trails.
+We got there around 9 AM and proceeded along the path, stopping to capture images of various spider webs.
 It’s interesting how varied spider webs can be.
-I saw the “ordinary” spoke and hub style of web and webs that look like large puffy cotton balls.
+I saw the “ordinary” spoke and hub style of web and webs that look like sizeable puffy cotton balls.
 These webs were built by very tiny spiders.
-Too tiny for my camera to focus clearly.
+Too small for my camera to focus clearly.
 I hope Prasanna got better close-ups with his Sony NEX-5.

 We proceeded along the path toward the water and over a small footbridge.
 I love the reflection of the sun and the coloured leaves in the water.
 We stopped to admire the “red carpet” of leaves just under our shoes and captured some photos of mushrooms on fallen tree branches and logs.